Enapter/python-sdk/README.md

 - [wttr-in](examples/vucm/wttr-in)

-### Device Commands
+### Device Command Handlers

-Every method of `enapter.vucm.Device` subclass with a name that starts with `cmd_` prefix is considered a _device command handler_.
-Device command handlers receive the same arguments as described in device Blueprint manifest and can optionally return a payload as `dict`.
+Every method of `enapter.vucm.Device` subclass decorated with `enapter.vucm.device_command` is considered a _device command handler_.
+Device command handlers receive the same arguments as described in device Blueprint manifest and can optionally return a payload as `enapter.types.JSON`.

 In order to handle device commands define corresponding device command handlers.